YeongJunKim/matlab_utils/README.md

 ### inhull.m
-- Checks whether points are included in the convex hole.
+- Checks whether points are included in the convex hull.

 ### lidaring.m
 - This is a function required to process lidar data.
 It provides clustering.